MileHacker Logo

 • Accessible land transport options on the island are very limited.

-• Many attractions feature stairs, uneven paths, or natural terrain not suitable for wheelchairs.
+• Many attractions feature stairs, paths that are not level, or natural terrain not suitable for wheelchairs.

 Services & Resources